-- This screen loads with a list of all your top-level subjects.
-Subjects that have children have a small arrow to the left of them.
-Click this to view the child subjects.
+- Taxonomy types, and keywords that have children, have a small arrow to the left of them.
+Click this to view the child keywords.

 - Click Confirm if you are certain about this change in taxonomy.

-When adding subjects to titles
+When adding keywords to titles

 When browsing and searching the OPAC

-- The subject hierarchy is displayed on the left hand side of the screen.
+- The keyword hierarchy is displayed on the left hand side of the screen.
 You may browse the hierarchy here and click on a subject to display all the titles that have been assigned it.
 Alternatively, type a search term in the box and click the search button (magnifier) to narrow down the list (as in the example below).

-- The subject hierarchy may also be displayed in OPAC search results.
+- The keyword hierarchy may also be displayed in OPAC search results.
 To enable this, open the Configuration menu, then click Searching, then Search Options.
 Scroll down until you see the Subjects/keywords display parents (Hierarchy) parameter (as below).

 - Place a tick in the box, and click Save Changes.